Forthcoming Meetings

 Saturday 6 September at 10:00 hrs

 Venerable Oaks.
-Meet at Quarr Abbey car park, SZ560192.
+Meet at Quarr Abbey car park, SZ561925.
 A circular walk following the Ryde Histree Trail, created in 2000 to celebrate some of the oldest oaks on the Island.
 Visit Dame Anthony’s Common, the Millennium Nature Reserve, and take in the views.
 No stiles but may be muddy.
 Approx. 5 miles.
 Quarr Abbey cafe offers a welcome at the end of our walk.
-Leaders: Michele Van Buren text or phone 07761587391 and Section Leader Mary Edmunds.
+Led by: Michele Van Buren text or phone 07761587391, and Section Leader.

 General Meeting